jschlaht/php-neural-network/README.md

 * `min(array_map('min', $array))`
 * `max(array_map('max', $array))`

-After that I found an example how to implement normal distribution with Box-Muller transofrm on this pages:
+After that I found an example how to implement normal distribution with Box-Muller transform on this pages:

 * [PHP example for Box-Muller transform](https://www.php.net/manual/en/function.stats-rand-gen-normal.php)
 * [Box-Muller transform](https://en.wikipedia.org/wiki/Box%E2%80%93Muller_transform)

 As second option I will try a PHP-ML library or maybe other one, google knows different ways to create matrix in PHP.

+Dot product calculation is done with three for-loops and check for right dimensions, Claude 3 Haiku LLM was a big helper here :-)

+The same with sigmoid activation function, but only with one loop because I assume that only vectors are used for this calculation.

+Not so easy was implementing for transpose function, from AI I get a hint with array_map function, but this doesn't work in the same way for one dimension arrays like this [1.0, 0.5, -1.5].

+Now we can start with training...